codemunchies/dvash/README.md

 >2.
 The thread forks the process when a client connects and accepts the connection.
 >3.
 The forked process then sends the client connection junk data.
 >4.
 The peer address is validated since anything in a payload can be manipulated.
 >5.
-A valid IPv4 or IPv6 address is then blocked in iptables/ip6tables accordingly.
+A valid IPv4 or IPv6 address is then blocked.
+>5a.
+Linux - blocked using IPTables/IP6Tables.
+>5b.
+Mac OS X - blocked using ipfw.
+>5c.
+Windows - blocked by blackhole routing.
 >6.
 Finally, the connection is closed and the forked process killed.

 How to configure Dvash